muppin/mastering-DevOps/Interview Questions/Manju_Uppin.md

 - where do you store your secrets in kubernetes?
 - where do you store your secrets in jenkins?
 - how do you authenticate to aws in the pipeline?
+- what is RBAC in kubernetes?
+- what is the difference between PV and PVC?